Bricktech2000/Notes/notes/conventions.md

 - **examples**
 - **procedures**

-> **proof** _proof name_ this is an example of a proof used in a blockquote

-**definition** _definition name_ this is an example of a definition used inline

-### quotes, italics, bold, sources, URLs
+### italics, bold, sources

-blockquotes are used for [[fact]]ual information and definitions
+italics are used for [[trick]]s and personal definitions and to replace quotation marks

-italics are used for [[trick]]s and personal definitions and to replace quotation marks. bold is used for emphasis. italics must not be used for emphasis and quotation marks are to be avoided
+bold is used for emphasis &mdash; italics must not be used for emphasis

-_&mdash; ..._ statements are used for citing sources
+`&mdash; ...` statements are used for citing sources

-all external URLs are denoted using _<...>_ statements

 ### note system